Television in South Africa: Digital technology

 The government had a goal to have digital television, as well as mobile television, up and running in time for the South Africa-hosted 2010 FIFA World Cup.
 However, it ran into political complications, along with private broadcasters agitating for certain television standards.

 On 14 January 2011, the South African Department of Communications chose the European standard DVB-T2 as the digital television standard in South Africa, following the trend set by several African nations.

+The August 2008 digital migration project remains delayed, and the analogue switch-off remains uncertain.
+On 5 December 2024 Communications Minister Solly Malatsi had set the analogue switch-off deadline to 31 March 2025, but it was suspended by the Pretoria High Court just a few days before the deadline.
+Stakeholders that include eMedia and organisations like Media Monitoring Africa and the SOS Coalition argued that unless rational consultation could be made, millions of South Africans would no longer have access to broadcast television after the switch-off.

 Satellite television

 South African-based MultiChoice's DStv is the main digital satellite television provider in Sub-Saharan Africa, broadcasting principally in English, but also in Portuguese, Hindi, German, and Afrikaans.

 In May 2010, On Digital Media launched the TopTV satellite television service.
 It offers a number of South African and international television channels and broadcasts principally in English, but also in Hindi, Portuguese, and Afrikaans.
 The platform rebranded to StarSat later in 2013.

 In October 2013, eMedia Investments launched its free-to-view platform, OpenView HD, offering both local and international programming.